 In the northern part of town is the roofless San Buenaventura monastery, which was built in 1496 and was the first in the Canaries.
 One of its main aims was to convert the natives to Christianity.
 It now stands as a ruin.
 There is a myth, that during a period of famine the monks sold the wooden roof which was made into boats, in return for food and water.
 This is unlikely, since there is a photograph of the monastery, complete with roof, taken around 1890 – many years after the building had closed and become property of the state.
 There is also a small church next door to the monastery which has undergone renovations, it is unfortunately empty and remains locked.

 The Museum of Sacred Art (Museo de Arte Sacro) is worth a visit as admission is included in the entrance price to the Iglesia de Santa María.
-The Museum of Archaeology (Museo Arqueológico de Betancuria) is currently closed until the work on the new building is completed.
+The Museum of Archaeology (Museo Arqueológico de Betancuria) has been expanded recently and contains a large exposition of pre-hispanic pottery and other remains.

 There are two great viewpoints near Betancuria.
 The Mirador Morro Velosa was designed by the famed Lanzarote architect and artist Cesar Manrique and offers stunning views along with a number of very interesting plaques and maps detailing the history of the island, its inhabitants and flora and fauna.
 The Mirador Corrales de Guize is hard to miss with its two large bronze statues of Guize and Ayoze, the indigenous kings who ruled the two kingdoms of Fuerteventura.